Health

 More on Health

-WASHINGTON, DC: On June 22, the U.S. House of Representatives passed H.R.
-6, the SUPPORT for Patients and Communities Act.
-This package of bipartisan bills includes Medicaid, Medicare, and public health reforms to combat the opioid crisis.
+WASHINGTON, DC: On April 23, 2020, the U.S. House of Representatives passed H.R.
+266, the Payroll Protection Program Increase and Health Care Enhancement Act.
 Congressman Andy Harris, M.D.
-(MD-01) released the following statement in support of the bill's passage:
+(MD-01) issued the following statement on the bill's passage: